Eleanor Tufts: Career

 After earning her master's degree in 1957, the Council on International Educational Exchange in New York City hired her as their director of program development.
 She then served as associate director of World University Service, New York.

 In 1964, she obtained her first faculty position, assistant professor of art history at the University of Bridgeport in Connecticut.
 In 1966, she became associate professor of art history at Southern Connecticut State University in New Haven.

 Tufts received her Ph.D. from New York University's Institute of Fine Arts in 1971.
 She defended her dissertation on Spanish artist Luis Egidio Meléndez under the direction of José Lopez-Rey.
 After receiving her doctorate, she was appointed full professor of art history and chair of the Division of Art at Southern Methodist University in Dallas, Texas.

 In 1985, she helped organized a Meléndez exhibition at the National Academy of Design in New York City.
 In 1987 the first director of the National Museum of Women in the Arts, Anne-Imelda Radice, asked Tufts to curate the traveling exhibition, "American Women Artists, 1830–1930", a show that received extensive and controversial coverage.

-Tufts served as a member of the editorial board of the Woman's Art Journal until the end of her life, and was replaced by Comini after her passing.
+Tufts served as a member of the editorial board of the Woman's Art Journal until the end of her life, and was replaced by Comini after she died.

 Tufts died of ovarian cancer on December 2, 1991 at Presbyterian Hospital of Dallas at the age of 64.